Cam Valley Wildlife Group

 - to promote awareness and understanding of wildlife and its environment, and

 The CVWG area

 The group’s area covers approximately 300 square kilometres and is based on the catchments of the Cam and Wellow Brooks.
 It is centred roughtly on the Midsomer Norton, Radstock, and Westfield area in Bath & North East Somerset and includes many villages and hamlets in the surrounding countryside.
+It extends into Mendip.
 The towns and villages included are listed below.
 Because of the nature of wildlife recording, however, the recording area of individual projects does not always coincide directly with the political boundaries of the villages or the geographical boundary of the brook catchements, so you could say that our area is a little ‘variable’!
 The maps page shows our area and recording squares.
 The villages in our area are listed below.

 How CVWG operates

 We are a fairly informal group with a formal structure underpinning the way we operate.
 We have three teams – the Events Team, the Newsletter Team and the Coordinating Team.
 We have one committee, the General Committee, for discussing group matters.
 All meetings are open to members.
 We have a Treasurer and a Membership Secretary, and the various projects are each run by a Project Leader.
 We hold Annual General Meetings in the last quarter of the calendar year.
-The group has a constitution and a range of policies, available to members and contacts for whom we hold personal details.
+The group has a Constitution and a range of policies, available to members and contacts for whom we hold personal details.
 These documents are listed below.
 Our Constitution and policies address our legal obligations and how we operate as a group.
 We also have a number of internal documents for the same reasons.
 Our Data Protection Policy is also available on this website on the Data Protection policy page.
 Risk assessments are done for all CVWG events.
 A CVWG event is defined as “a Cam Valley Wildlife Group Organised Activity in which the public and/or members are invited to partake”.